secreek/ideahub/docs/spec.md

 ##### HUD - Heads Up Display

 Isn't it really cool to give a group member a little "heads up", eg, the background, the idea status during the brainstorming?

+Things that will be displayed on HUD:

+- Idea & it's summary
+- Flash cards / Key point list from the previous discussions & comments & connections
+- Members in the room & (possibly) their moods, their locations and their everything
+- How long the session has taken
+- Some predefined key points for this session & how many has already been discussed
+- How long can I still get focus on this session?
+(I can rate my self, and the session holder can see all member's self estimation, in case the session is too long for members to focus)
+- What have been settled during the discussion period

 ##### Clip-it